BoDonkey/tribal-drum-game/Scripts/character-creation-script.md

 > "I am the season of beginnings, of gentle awakening and new growth.
 My power is that of healing and renewal.
 Those who hear my call see potential where others see barrenness.
 They nurture what is fragile until it stands strong."

 **Gameplay Preview:**
-*Brief vision shows the player character using healing abilities, growing plants rapidly, and communicating with spring haldi spirits.*
+*Brief vision shows the player character using healing abilities, growing plants rapidly, and communicating with spring veridian spirits.*

 **If Selected:**
 - Starting Region: Spring Meadows